 Federal prosecutors charge ex-Los Angeles County deputies in sham raid and $37M extortion

-- Two former Los Angeles County sheriff's deputies and two former foreign military officials are charged with threatening a Chinese national during a sham raid five years ago, federal prosecutors announced.
+- Two former Los Angeles County sheriff's deputies and two former foreign military officials were charged with threatening a Chinese national and his family during a sham raid, federal prosecutors stated.

-- The four men demanded $37 million and rights to the man’s business, according to the U.S. attorney’s office in Los Angeles.
+- The suspects demanded $37 million and business rights, according to the U.S. attorney’s office in Los Angeles.

 21 Articles